-We are delighted that City Bridge Trust are generously funding our three year Social and Emotional Wellbeing Programme for 60 young people who attend our Youth Club.
+We are delighted that City Bridge Trust are generously funding our five year, starting from January 2021, Social and Emotional Wellbeing Programme for 60 young people who attend our Youth Club.
 The aim of Social and Emotional Wellbeing Programme is to increase the charity’s capacity to support young people with learning disabilities to manage their emotional wellbeing, and develop skills to reduce stress and strengthen resilience.
 The projects delivered at both bases aim to provide Caxton’s members with the same information and access to health services as their non-disabled peers, ensuring their safety.

 We are committed to engaging and empowering young people, to come together on the issue of mental health.
 We favour an assets-based approach where they use their strengths and draw on their skills and experiences to achieve postitive change.
 Our programme, led by Amy Rennie, Head of Programmes, offers young people a structured programme, in addition to person-centered planning, to guide them to achieve their aspirations, as well as ensuring greater social inclusion.

 Our Social and Emotional Wellbeing Programme includes the following principles:

 Young people will take part in communication skills workshops and 1:1 work to develop a communications toolkit that suits their needs.
 Young People will explore socialising and relationships in different contexts, such as how to deal with unhealthy relationships, making friends, dialogue and conversations, body language, and social media.

 Young People will learn a series of strategies and techniques to take notice, including mindfulness; awareness of the environment and how to cope with sensory stress; using an energy accounting tool for autism.

 A series of learning workshops to help develop resilience, self-care and emotional literacy.